 Florida also applies the public duty doctrine to the conduct of its government employees.
 “Central to the public-duty doctrine is the principle consistently applied by the courts that government liability may not be established unless there is a common law or statutory duty of care owed by the government to the individual rather than to the general public.”
 Manfre v.
 Shinkle, 184 So.
 3d 641.

 As time goes on we are sure to hear more stories and statistics that will demonstrate that the Stoneman Douglas shooting was a preventable tragedy, just as the passing of Nicole was.
 But for as sympathetic as lawmakers may appear, it would be shocking to see the Florida government not rely upon the public duty doctrine to escape being held liable for the conduct of any of its employees.
 If these families do seek to utilize their rights to hold somebody accountable for what happened, it is sad to think that even after having their children taken away from them, the public duty doctrine may be used to take their children’s Seventh Amendment rights away from them as well.

-With the law firm of Paulson & Nace, Mathew Nace's practice areas include medical malpractice, drug and product liability, premises liability, trip and fall, trucking litigation, employment discrimination, wrongful death and other negligence and personal injury matters.
-He is licensed to practice in Maryland and the District of Columbia and was honored as a Rising Star by SuperLawyers in 2014.
+With the law firm of Paulson & Nace, Mathew Nace's practice areas include medical malpractice, trucking litigation, auto collision, premises liability, wrongful death and other catestrophic negligence and personal injury matters.
+He is licensed to practice in Maryland, West Virginia, and the District of Columbia.